Gene therapy carries the promise of cures for many diseases and for types of medical

 As those studies continue, gene therapy may soon offer hope for children

 with serious illnesses that don't respond to conventional therapies.

-Our genes help make us unique.
+Our genes help

-likelihood of getting certain diseases.
+carry, and the likelihood of getting certain diseases.

 Genes are composed of strands of a molecule called DNA and are located in single

 file within the chromosomes.
 The genetic message is encoded by the building blocks

 of the DNA, which are called nucleotides.
 Approximately 3 billion pairs of nucleotides

 are in the chromosomes of a human cell, and each person's genetic makeup has a unique